ethanlee515/crypto-research-notes/homomorphic-notes.md

 \- [SoK: FHE compiler](https://arxiv.org/abs/2101.07078)

 There is no consensus on one bottleneck stopping the widespread adoption of FHE.
-Most players identify and solve challenges within their own community as below.
+Most players identify and work on challenges within their own community as below.

 ## Need for standardization?